RevolutionPi/examples-python/readme.md

 # Revolution Pi Python Examples

-This project contains a set of sample files that will show you how to use Revoltuion Pi with Python 3.
+This project contains a set of sample files that will show you how to use Revolution Pi with Python 3.

 Feel free to join and add more examples.